gabemansur/vuca-nators/README.md

 ### Sprint Burdown Chart

 ### Daily Scrum
-Daily Scrum meeting planned for Friday, November 19th at 7PM.
+Daily Scrum meeting, we met on Friday, November 19th at 7PM.

 ### What did you do since our last meeting?
 <br/>
 Raul:

 <br/>
 Rachel: